-We review plane Couette flow in § 2 and its symmetries in § 3.
-The main advance reported in this paper is the determination of a number of new moderate-Re plane Couette flow equilibria and traveling waves (§ 4), as well as explorations of the Re (§ 5) and spanwise cell aspect dependence (§ 6) of these solutions.
+We review plane Couette flow in § 2.
+The main advances reported in this paper are $(\S 3)$ a classification of plane Couette symmetry groups that support equilibria, $(\S 4)$ the determination of a number of new equilibria and traveling waves of plane Couette flow, and $(\S 5, \S 6)$ continuation of these solutions in Reynolds number and spanwise aspect ratio.
 Outstanding challenges are discussed in § 7.
 Detailed numerical results such as stability eigenvalues and symmetries of corresponding eigenfunctions are given in Halcrow (2008), while the complete data sets for the invariant solutions can be downloaded from channelflow.org.